Lee Molyneux: Later career

-Molyneux signed a contract of undisclosed length with National League side Guiseley on 1 August 2017.
+Molyneux signed an undisclosed contract with National League side Guiseley on 1 August 2017.
 On 8 February 2018, having gone two months without a game for the "Lions", he joined National League North side Chorley on loan until the end of the 2017–18 season.
 Chorley won the Lancashire FA Challenge Trophy with a 3–2 victory over Clitheroe.
 Matt Jansen's "Magpies" went on to qualify for the play-offs with a sixth-place finish in the National League North, but were eliminated by Harrogate Town at the semi-final stage in a game where Molyneux was sent off on the cusp of half-time for a high challenge on Ryan Fallowfield.
 Back at Nethermoor Park, Guiseley had been relegated after finishing in last place in the National League.

 In July 2018, he joined National League side Barrow.
 He featured 17 times for Ian Evatt's "Bluebirds" during the 2018–19 season, making just 11 starts, and was released in May 2019.

 On 6 July 2019, he joined Cymru Premier club Bala Town and was assigned the "Lakesiders" number seven shirt.
 As the club were semi-professional, he set up his own personal training business and become a strength and conditioning coach.
 Speaking in March 2020, he said the team were "hungry" to get back playing after the league was suspended due to the COVID-19 pandemic in Wales.
+In June 2020, he signed a new one-year contract with the club.
+He retired from playing in March 2021.